ggjlab/MCDA/README.md

 # MCDA
-This repository contains code to cluster and generate figures for MCDA

 This repository contains code to cluster and generate figures for "Systematic identification of cell fate regulatory programs using a single-cell atlas of mouse development".